Updated/reviewed by the authors, July 2017.

-Over 100 years ago, Oller described for the first time the presence of anastomoses between the retinal and choroidal circulations in eyes with disciform scars(1).
+Over 100 years ago, Oeller described for the first time the presence of anastomoses between the retinal and choroidal circulations in eyes with disciform scars(1).

-Anatomopathological studies of these anastomoses were also undertaken in disciform scars resulting from late age-related macular degeneration (AMD)(6).
+The interest in this condition even led to anatomopathological studies in disciform scars from late age-related macular degeneration (AMD)(6).

 In 1992, Hartnett et al.(7) described nine cases of retinal neovascularization, to which they referred as “deep retinal vascular anomalous complex”.